a style guide to make your photos really pop!

-Avoid - Any neon or overly saturated colors like bright pinks & florescent colors.
+Avoid - Any neon or overly saturated colors like bright pink & fluorescent colors.
 Please stick to a neutral or earthy palette.
 Please try not to wear items with large logos.

 Shoes - Should be neat and go with your outfit.
 They don’t have to be top shelf but ensure that they are clean and in good appearance.

-Hair care - Your hair shouldn't look like you rolled out of bed, unless you have perfect "bed head".
+Hair care - Your hair shouldn't look like you rolled out of bed unless you have a perfect "bed head".
 You want to make sure you look put together.
 If you can afford to do so, hire a stylist for hair and make-up.

 Consider - A semi-casual look.
 Think about what you would wear on a date night out or a play/theatre.
 Nothing super formal, but something you take pride in wearing.
 Outfits should make you feel beautiful.
 Shirts with collars are fantastic for framing the face.
 Layers and different textures are huge BONUS points for you (lace, wool, faux fur, etc).

 Make-up - It is always a great idea to have your makeup and hair professionally done for your photography session.
 It will make a huge difference in how you look and feel.
 Of course, I understand this is an added expense so do what you can, but don't bust the budget.

 Accessories - Simple and minimal work well.
 Think outside the box.
 Hats, scarves, jewelry, vests, jackets, etc. All these things can take an "OK" image and make it feel more like an "OH YES" image!
 These things should never be center-stage but should complement the collection.

 Group & family sessions - Keep your clothing simple and coordinating.
 It must be carefully selected to blend the bodies together.
 Avoid busy patterns and logos.
 Solid colors are best.
 You must decide whether the basic tone of the clothing will be warm-toned (browns, etc.) or cool-toned (blues/grays/blacks, etc.) Mismatched colors in groups tend to be distracting.